 Feeling bloated during your menstrual cycle can be a symptom of ovulation.
-It’s quite common to feel bloated along with other symptoms such as tenderness of the breasts, Ovulation pain in one side of your pelvis (called mittelschmerz) during ovulation.
+It’s quite common to feel bloated along with other symptoms, such as tenderness of the breasts and ovulation pain in one side of your pelvis (called mittelschmerz) during ovulation.

 All these symptoms can be quite uncomfortable.
-Thankfully, there are a few things that you can do to ease these symptoms and make the whole experience a bit manageable.
+Thankfully, there are a few things that you can do to ease bloat ovulation and any associated pain to make the whole experience a bit manageable.

-How to manage and reduce bloating during ovulation?
+How to manage and reduce bloat during ovulation?

-A deficiency of potassium in your body is a common cause of water retention.
+A potassium deficiency in your body is a common cause of water retention.
 Many women fail to meet their daily quota of potassium through their diet.
-The deficiency of potassium can lead your body to retain salt, which in turn can cause water retention.
-Consuming foods rich in potassium such as bananas might help to elevate your potassium levels around ovulation
+The potassium deficiency can lead your body to retain salt, which can cause water retention.
+Consuming foods rich in potassium, such as bananas, might help to elevate your potassium levels around ovulation.

 Diuretics are substances that cause increased urine production and hence decrease water retention in your body.
-As more water leaves your body, you feel less bloated.
-There are many natural diuretics that you can include in your diet to help your body get rid of the accumulated water.
-Some of the foods include ginger, cucumbers, and even pineapples.
-Including these foods in your diet can help ease the feeling of being bloated.
+As more water leaves your body, you tend to feel less bloated.
+There are many natural diuretics that you can include in your diet to help your body get rid of the accumulated water, including ginger, cucumbers, and even pineapples.

-Peppermint oil can also help soothe your digestive tract and help ease bloating around ovulation.
-Peppermint oil capsules are often used to treat Irritable Bowel Syndrome (IBS) as they can decrease gas formation, and even diarrhea and constipation as well.
+It can also help soothe your digestive tract and help ease bloating around ovulation.
+Peppermint oil capsules are often used to treat irritable bowel syndrome (IBS) as they can decrease gas formation and minimise symptoms associated with diarrhoea and constipation.
 The best peppermint oil capsules are those that are enteric-coated.
-These capsules release the peppermint oil in your small intestine and not in your stomach and prevent acid reflux.
+These capsules release peppermint oil in your small intestine, not your stomach, preventing acid reflux.

 Digestive enzymes help you to digest your food easily.
-People who are lactose intolerant can use the enzyme lactase, found in the medication Lactaid(R).
+People who are lactose intolerant can use the enzyme lactase as medication.
 This enzyme should be taken with the dairy product that you are consuming.
-Alpha-galactosidase is another such enzyme that can aid in the digestion process.
-This enzyme needs to be taken within 30 minutes after your meals.
-It helps in reducing the formation and accumulation of gas, especially if you have consumed high fibre foods such as beans.
+Studies have found that alpha-galactosidase is another enzyme that can aid digestion, particularly for individuals with severe IBS.

 Tracking your cycle